matteo-figini/overlapping-terms/README.md

 ## Prerequisites
 First of all, to run the program you should have Java 11 installed on your computer.
 It should work also with later versions.
 If you have troubles in installing Java, you can follow the instructions at the following link: [Java Download Options](https://www.java.com/en/download/help/download_options.html).

-Once you have installed Java, open the terminal window in the location in which the file "OverlappingTerms-{version}.jar" stands, then write and execute the following command:
+Once you have installed Java, download the file "OverlappingTerms.jar", under the /bin directory; afterwards, open the terminal window in the location in which the file "OverlappingTerms.jar" stands, then write and execute the following command:
 ```
-java -jar OverlappingTerms-1.0.jar
+java -jar OverlappingTerms.jar
 ```

 ## Input file: a CSV file